 (The Alchemist by Paulo Coelho)

-The world around us isn't making this easier, we live in an era of relentless noise, family expectations, comparison, social media, curated lifestyles, algorithms constantly shaping what success should look like.
+The world around us isn't making this easier, we live in an era of relentless noise, family expectations, comparison, social media, curated lifestyles, and algorithms constantly shaping what success should look like.
 The more we consume that noise, the harder it becomes to hear the one voice that actually knows what matters to us.

 Now, before you think I am saying you should never compromise on anything, don’t get me wrong.
 Compromise is part of life, and choosing the easier or safer path can sometimes be wise, practical, or even necessary.
 Not every preference needs to become a battle.
 The only thing truly worth protecting is the core of who you are, and any decision that slowly disconnects you from that core is the one worth questioning carefully.